microsoft/vscode-docs/docs/extensionAPI/patterns-and-principles.md

 ## Core Concepts

 When we set out to add extensibility to VS Code, we had a number of considerations in mind.
 The following sections provide some context as to a number of our core decisions.
-We also have a document that outlines many of the core [patterns we have adopted](/docs/extensions/patterns-and-principles.md) within our APIs.

 ### Stability - Extension Isolation